Matanel1995/OOP-Ex4-Pokemon-Game/docs/README.md

 | draw_pokemon(self) | Draw on the screen all the Pokemons |
 | scale(self, data, min_screen, max_screen, min_data, max_data) | Scale the possition of object to Pixels value |
 | def my_scale(self,data, x=False, y=False) | Scale the possition of object to Pixels value |
 </br>

+## Gready but smart
+In order to decided how to allocate agent to each Pokemon we used gready algorithm.</br>
+That mean that we allocate to each agent his "best" pokemon.</br>
+The way we choose the "best" pokemon for each agent is by the Pokemon value/Time to rach him, that done at the **value_per_time** function</br>
+in that way we make sure each agent will choose a Pokemon that will maximise our total points.</br>

 ## Glimpse at the game. </br>

 ![GUI](https://user-images.githubusercontent.com/92520981/148656038-2a4c3401-5eab-4f0d-8cdd-070f9b909ae3.png)</br>

 ## Uml
 ![UML](https://user-images.githubusercontent.com/92520981/148657249-f2a48245-f3d3-4af0-85a8-a69287696615.jpeg)</br>

 ## Previous project
 All the function we used that related to the graph such as
 * shortest path
 * initialize graph
-* and more can be found here with more explanation : [Ex3-OOP-Graph](https://github.com/RF555/OOP_Ex3)<br/>
+* and more
+can be found here with more explanation : [Ex3-OOP-Graph](https://github.com/RF555/OOP_Ex3)<br/>

 ## How to run:
 to use the jar file use command (0 &le; i &le; 15):

 java -jar Ex4_Server_v0.0.jar i